-While groundwater levels in the SMVMA gradually declined overall since about 2002, they remain in 2017 above the lowest recorded levels in the great majority of the SMVMA.
+While groundwater levels in the SMVMA gradually declined overall since about 2002, they remain in 2018 above the lowest recorded levels in the great majority of the SMVMA.
 Drier conditions prevailed through the period from 2002 through 2016, notably resulting in no releases from Twitchell Reservoir in 2002 through 2004, 2007, 2009, 2010, and 2013 through 2016, with only limited releases in most intervening years.
 Also of note during this dry period were the greatly reduced streamflows in the Sisquoc River.
 Thus, the gradual decline in groundwater levels through 2016 was most likely attributable to drought conditions.
-With above-average rainfall, Sisquoc River streamflow, and Twitchell releases in 2017, groundwater levels were similar to or higher than in 2016.
-Importantly, the total groundwater use in 2017, at 122,650 af, was comparable to use during the last 15 years, which has ranged between 90,000 and 135,000 afy.
-In summary, conditions in the SMVMA do not satisfy all the criteria delineated in the Stipulation for defining a severe water shortage; as a result, it is concluded that there is no finding of severe water shortage conditions in the SMVMA in 2017.
+Rainfall, Sisquoc River discharge, and Twitchell releases were above average in 2017 but well below average in 2018; however, groundwater levels remained the same or rose during 2017 and 2018 with continued Twitchell releases in late 2017 and early 2018.
+Importantly, the total groundwater use in 2018, at 129,960 af, was comparable to use during the last 15 years, which has ranged between 90,000 and 135,000 afy.
+In summary, conditions in the SMVMA do not satisfy all the criteria delineated in the Stipulation for defining a severe water shortage; as a result, it is concluded that there is no finding of severe water shortage conditions in the SMVMA in 2018.